Hydrogen de-embrittlement cycle for fasteners2003

 manufacturing of auto components - Coimbatore, TamilNadu, India

-A. Sustained load test as ASTM F606 [link is to spec at TechStreet] is a good test to prove the proneness of hydrogen embrittlement failure at fastener level.
+A. Sustained load test as ASTM F606 [link by ed. to spec at TechStreet] is a good test to prove the proneness of hydrogen embrittlement failure at fastener level.
 Sample size to be determined based on the batch size undergoing the surface treatment.
 Also if the UTS is more than 1350 MPa it is better to go with vacuum deposition techniques rather that plating.Thomas Kurian

 October 3, 2008